 Dr. Ratnofsky practices general medicine.
 This includes preventive health care (examinations and vaccines), management of patients with chronic diseases such as diabetes and kidney failure, and appointments for pets requiring care for urgent conditions.

 Tufts University School of Veterinary Medicine, DVM, 2003

 Angell Animal Medical Center-Boston, Internship in Small Animal Medicine and Surgery, 2003-2004

 Brittany graduated from the University of New Hampshire in 2016 with a Bachelor’s degree in Zoology.
-She spent the first year out of school as a dog trainer, and now she is proud member of Dr. Ratnofsky’s team as a veterinary assistant.
-In her free time, she likes to go hiking and kayaking with her dog, Bella, and hanging out with her bearded dragon, Rory.
+She spent the first year out of school as a dog trainer, and now she is proud member of Dr. Ratnofsky’s team as a Certified Veterinary Technician.
+In her free time, she likes binge watching Netflix shows with her husband, and hiking with her dogs, Bella and Rex.